gollapallijayanthi/dockerized-multi-tenant-saas-app/README.md

 ---

-##  How to Run the Project (MANDATORY)
+## How to Run the Project (Mandatory)

 ### Prerequisites
-Make sure the following are installed:
+Ensure the following are installed on your system:
 - Docker
 - Docker Compose